ESA Foundation Grant Application Information

 ESA Foundation Grant – Frequently Asked Questions

-Q: Does the ESAF Grant fund the purchase of hardware and software?
+Q: Does the ESA Foundation Grant fund the purchase of hardware and software?

-A: ESAF does not fund the purchase of hardware and software unless it is integral to the proposed project.
-For instance, if you seek funding for the purchase of new laptop computers for your school, you should apply for a different grant program.
-If your project engages youth through technology and/or computer and video games and you require specific hardware to accomplish the goals of the project, you can request funding for necessary hardware and software.
-However, the purpose of the application should not be acquiring hardware or software.
+A: No. The ESA Foundation does not fund the purchase of hardware and software.
+However, if your project engages youth through technology and/or computer and video games and you require specific hardware to accomplish the goals of the project, you can request funding for necessary hardware and software.

-A: Indirect costs are expenses that are not readily identified with a particular project or program, but are necessary for general operation and the conduct of proposed activities.
-ESAF will allow a reasonable percentage of indirect costs to cover expenses directly related to the execution of the proposed project.
-However, fees charged by fiscal agents are not an eligible expense.
+A: No. Indirect costs are expenses that are not readily identified with a particular project or program, but are for general operation and the conduct of proposed activities imposed by a larger entity under which the project is housed.
+In a few select circumstances, ESA Foundation will consider a reasonable percentage of indirect costs.
+Note: fees charged by fiscal agents are never an eligible expense.

 A: There are no limits on how many applications you may submit.

-A: If your organization does not have audited financials, you may submit recent or previous year’s actual expenditures and income with a letter indicating that you do not have audited financials.
+A: You can submit recent or previous year’s actual expenditures and income with a letter indicating that you do not have audited financials.

-A: To be eligible for the ESAF grant, a project or program must operate and have a physical location in at least two states where the project or program is conducted.
+A: To be eligible for an ESA Foundation grant, a project or program must operate and have a physical location in at least two states where the project or program is conducted.

 A: Yes, the grant funds can be used to hire or contract professional services essential to the success of the project.

-A: First time grantees may be funded up to $50,000.
+A: While there is no set amount for ESA Foundation grants, it is unlikely that first-time ESA Foundation grantees would receive more than $50,000.
 However, the amount requested should reflect the actual cost of the project.

-A: At this time we are not making multi-year grant commitments.
+A: No. At this time, ESA Foundation is not making multi-year grant commitments.

 A: Our preference is for proposed projects and programs to be feasible.
 If your project or program requires additional funding, then it would be a detriment to the application if there were no other potential sources of revenue.
-If your budget can be fully funded by the ESAF grant, then it would not be considered a determent if you have not applied for funds elsewhere.
+If your budget can be fully funded by the ESA Foundation Grant, then it would not be considered a determent if you have not applied for funds elsewhere.

 A: You may limit the financial information to the specific department or program that will implement the proposed project or program.
-Please also include a narrative that summarizes the financial status of the department or program in relation to the overall university, along with required financial materials.
+Be sure to include a narrative that summarizes the financial status of the department or program in relation to the overall university, along with required financial materials.